 If you made it to this page after reading about This is True in Playboy, you’ve at least proven that you do read the articles!
 This is True is the thinking person’s humor publication, just as Playboy might be considered the thinking person’s men’s magazine.
 We humbly believe Playboy agrees, since This is True and/or I have now been featured in their pages four five six times (no pictures, thankfully).

-Most recently (August 2008) The Playboy Advisor got my advice on how to deal with a heavily spammed (30/day) e-mail address.
+In August 2008, The Playboy Advisor got my advice on how to deal with a heavily spammed (30/day) email address.
 They necessarily condensed that advice — but here it is in its entirety: